-WARNING: Read these instructions carefully and in their entirety before removing or installing an interchangeable OLPF.
-Damage caused to the OLPF module, camera, or sensor due to improper handling or use is not covered under warranty.
+WARNING: Read these instructions carefully and in their entirety before removing or installing an OLPF.
+Damage to the OLPF module, camera, or sensor due to improper handling or use is not covered under warranty.

 WARNING: Once an interchangeable OLPF is removed from the camera, the sensor is exposed.
 Improper handling of the OLPF modules or camera during this procedure may compromise the installation or cause irreparable damage to your camera or sensor.